badass-techie/Music-Generation/README.md

 ### Generate Music with Machine Learning.

-> deep-learning sequence-modeling attention transformer keras
+> deep-learning sequence-modeling attention attention-mechanism nlp transformer keras

 The songs are represented in sheet music (ABC) notation.
 The model ([Transformer](https://arxiv.org/abs/1706.03762)) takes metadata as input, creates an encoding from it, and uses the idea of attention to predict each note based on parts of this encoding.
 This paradigm is better at modeling higher-level structure than traditional sequence models, which suits the task of music generation.